Decay of discrete state resonantly coupled to a continuum of finite width: Introduction

 The transition of a quantum particle from an initial discrete state of energy $\epsilon$ into continuum of final states is considered in any textbook on quantum mechanics.
 It is well known that perturbation theory approach, when used to solve the problem, leads to Fermi's Golden Rule (FGR), which predicts the exponential decrease of the probability to find the particle in the discrete state.
 It is also well known that, even for a weak coupling between the discreet state and the continuum, this result (exponential decrease of probability) has a finite range of applicability, and is not valid either for very small or for very large time (see e.g. Cohen-Tannoudji et. al. \cite{cohen}).
 This complies with the theorem proved 50 years ago, and stating that for quantum system whose energy is bounded from below, i.e., $(0,\infty)$ the exponential decay law cannot hold in the full time interval \cite{khalfin,fonda,nakazato}.
 The same statement remains valid when the discrete state is coupled to the continuum bounded both from below and above, the model we presently consider.
-Fortunately, the model is exactly solvable; the solution in the frequency representation obtained within the Green's functions (GF) formalism is presented in \cite{mahan}, where the model is called the Fano-Anderson model).
-In this paper we solve the problem of tunneling in the framework of Quantum mechanics proper We concentrate on the calculation of the time dependent non-decay amplitude, the stage which is typically not given proper attention to within the GF formalism \cite{mahan}.
-We analyze the relation between the exact results and those given by the FGR.